ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

 - `TestDataConsistencyKeyDoubleBufferPlain` and
-  `TestDataConsistencyKeyDoubleBufferCorrelated` in the data-consistency test executable, each performing one buffer finish as described in the Specifications; each fails if either double buffering or the data consistency key handling is turned off.
+  `TestDataConsistencyKeyDoubleBufferCorrelated` in the data-consistency test executable, each performing one buffer finish (delivered from buffer 1) as described in the Specifications; each fails if either double buffering or the data consistency key handling is turned off.
 - Full `ctest` of the data-consistency/double-buffering tests plus the three executables using `muxedDataAccessor.jmap` (`testNumericAddressedBackendUnified`,